Rabbi Sacks on ‘The Home We Build Together’

 “How do you sustain a cohesive society in the midst of unprecedented religious and ethnic diversity?
 How, in an age of mass migration, do you integrate minorities without destroying their identity or losing yours?
 That’s a key issue facing the West today.
 So let’s look at how societies have dealt with it in the past and where they went wrong.”

-Watch Rabbi Sacks’ new whiteboard animation video on ‘The Home We Build Together’.
+Watch Rabbi Sacks’ new whiteboard animation video on ‘The Home We Build Together.’
 This video is based on Rabbi Sacks’ book by the same name.
-To watch any of our other whiteboard animation videos, please click here.

 How do you sustain a cohesive society in the midst of unprecedented religious and ethnic diversity?
 How, in an age of mass migration, do you integrate minorities without destroying their identity or losing yours?
 That is a key issue facing the West today.
 So let’s look at how societies have dealt with it in the past, and where they went wrong.